User guide

 # 1346484

 Once the task is built, the actual evaluation is conducted using the Score class.
 A Score is instantiated with the Task and the name of a distance (such as “angular”, “euclidean”, etc.).
 After the scores of each Cell have been computed, they can be aggregated using the collapse method.
-The user can either obtain a final score by weighting according to cell size (using weigted=True), or they can aggregate by averaging across subsequent attributes (with levels=...).
+The user can either obtain a final score by weighting according to cell size (using weighted=True), or they can aggregate by averaging across subsequent attributes (with levels=...).

 from fastabx import Score